Care Flight: All-Female Flight Crew Makes History In Colorado

 For pilot Esther Babcock, this is a dream come true — working in the state she grew up in — with this all-female crew by her side.

-The crew is based out of the Montrose hospital and they answer calls for help up and down the Western Slope.
+The crew is based out of Montrose Memorial Hospital and they answer calls for help up and down the Western Slope.

 “Our goal is to do a good job help patients when they are at their highest challenges to make sure do we do the best we can for the folks we serve,” Sproul said.